alexgolec/tda-api/docs/streaming.rst

 This API uses Python
 `coroutines <https://docs.python.org/3/library/asyncio-task.html>`_ to simplify implementation and preserve performance.
-As a result, it requires Python 3.8 or higher to use. ``tda.stream`` will not be visible on older versions of Python.
+As a result, it requires Python 3.8 or higher to use. ``tda.stream`` will not be available on older versions of Python.

 ++++++++++++
 Use Overview
 ++++++++++++

 The example above demonstrates the end-to-end workflow for using ``tda.stream``.
-In this section, we dive into what each part does and why it's important.
+There's more in there than meets the eye, so let's dive into the details.

 ----------
 Logging In
 ----------

-Before any stream operations can be performed, the client must first be logged in.
-Note this is distinct from the token generation step that has to happen before we create an HTTP client.
+Before we can perform any stream operations, the client must be logged in to the stream.
+Unlike the HTTP client, in which every request is authenticated using a token, this client sends unauthenticated requests and instead authenticates the entire stream.
+As a result, this login process is distinct from the token generation step that's necessary for the HTTP client.

 Stream login is accomplished simply by calling ``login()``.
 Once this happens successfully, all stream operations can be performed.
 Attemping to perform operations that require login before this function is called raises an exception.

+.. automethod:: tda.streaming.StreamClient.login

 --------------------------
 Setting Quality of Service
 --------------------------

-By default, the stream's update frequency is set to some undocumented default value.
-The frequency can be improved by calling the ``quality_of_service`` function and passing an appropriate ``QOSLevel`` value.
+By default, the stream's update frequency is set to 750ms.
+The frequency can be increased by calling the ``quality_of_service`` function and passing an appropriate ``QOSLevel`` value.

+.. automethod:: tda.streaming.StreamClient.quality_of_service
+.. autoclass:: tda.streaming.StreamClient.QOSLevel
+  :members:
+  :undoc-members:

 ----------------------
 Subscribing to Streams